joshuaagbroko/Nigeria-Conflict-Analysis/README.md

 This repository contains code and data for analyzing conflict data, particularly focusing on incidents in Nigeria.
 The project aims to gain insights into the patterns, trends, and dynamics of conflicts in the region.

 ### Table of Contents
-Introduction
+- Introduction
-Contents
+- Contents
-Installation
+- Installation
-Usage
+- Usage
-Data
+- Data
-Analysis
+- Analysis
+- Requirements
+- Contributing
-Contributing License
+- License

 ## Introduction
 This project explores conflict data from Nigeria, covering various aspects such as types of violence, involved parties, geographical locations, and temporal dynamics.
 By analyzing this data, we aim to understand the nature of conflicts in the region and identify potential patterns and trends.